esteechao/se_project_aroundtheus/README.md

 **Intro**

 This application allows users to upload photos with custom captions to a personal photo collection.
 Users may also create a custom profile.
-I built modals windows and unique client-side form validation behavior to improve the user's experience.
+I built modal windows and unique client-side form validation behaviour to improve the user's experience.

 **Technologies and Techniques Used**

 *The Web Application is built using the following techniques:

-JavaScript: Object-oriented language used to create some interactive pieces on my project.
+JavaScript: Object-oriented language used to create some interactive pieces on the project.
 HTML5: Markup language used for structuring the web pages.
 CSS3: Styling language used for designing the visual layout of the application.